“The Devil Wore Purple Plunder-Pants”

 The Contessa’s request hit Bilgemunky like a carp to the gut.
 His mind was a flurry as he weighed his options.
 Bedding the Contessa would violate the very nature of his quest – but it was for Keira’s own good, so surely she’d understand?
 And besides, it wasn’t like she would actually have to know…

 “Aback, foul temptress!”
 Bilgemunky screamed, repeatedly smacking the Contessa’s forearms until she put him down.
-“For I love Keira, and your seductive wiles have no affect on me!”
+“For I love Keira, and your seductive wiles have no effect on me!”
 Rejected, the Contessa’s face twisted into a cruel snarl.
 But then her eyes met with Bilgemunky’s once again and she was instantly touched by such clear devotion.
 Her fury melted like a neglected Jamaican snow cone.
 For he was right, of course — she WAS a foul temptress.
 Not that being a foul temptress was without its perks, but the Contessa knew that true love was something she must forever be denied.

 “Very well, my purple desire,” she said, “the spirits have been speaking with me, and they tell of a mighty Kraken, strong as a hundred warriors, with the temper of a thousand women scorned.
 I can break your lovely Keira’s curse, but I will need a tooth from this Kraken, although the journey will take a year and a day, and you must find a way to reach his lair, 30,000 leagues beneath the waves…”